 24 November 1440 - The Black Dinner

 On the 24th of November 1440, a dinner was held with all enjoying the festivities.
-During middle of the meal, a servant brought a mysterious dish and placed it on the table.
-It was the severed head of a black bull, which served as a signal regarding imminent demise of the Douglas boys.
-Despite pleas from the king to stop, the Douglas boys were taken outside to the castle yard, subjected to a mock trial, found guilty of treason and beheaded.
+A servant brought a mysterious dish and placed it on the table during the meal.
+It was the severed head of a black bull, which served as a signal regarding the imminent demise of the Douglas boys.
+Despite pleas from the king to stop, the Douglas boys were taken outside to the castle yard, subjected to a mock trial, found guilty of treason, and beheaded.
 The events of this night would forever become known as the Black Dinner.

 Scottish poet and novelist Sir Walter Scott would write centuries later: